Skip to main content

 WATS houses functions such as human resources, accounting, marketing and logistics, to streamline operations, reduce costs, and be more effective.

-The WATS Board of seven Directors govern the business and oversee the Senior Management team.
-Three of the Directors are independent with commercial experience and complement the four Directors who are appointed from the licensing trusts.
+The WATS Board of nine Directors govern the business and oversee the Senior Management team.
+Five of the Directors are independent with commercial experience and complement the four Directors who are appointed from the licensing trusts.
 Their role is to manage the financial performance of the business and governance.

 West Auckland Trust Services Board Members